zachrog/you-have-said-enough/notes/sizingAlgorithms.md

 Person 2: 2.5s;
 Person 3: 10s;

+# Video layout.
+All videos have a "gravity" and are dynamically being pulled toward the center
+- Videos are colliding with one another and have a gravity based on their size.
+- Videos would slip past one another as their weights are changing.

 # Hogger/Facilitator

 - One person talking for all the time is bad, they are hogging the airtime and need to be debuffed